SE2-GROUP-P12/SPG/Documentation/retrospective_sprint2.md

     - Total hours spent:
         - 17h20m
     - Nr of automated unit test cases
-        -  BE: 100 unit cases
+        -  BE: 100 unit test cases
-        -  FE: x unit cases
+        -  FE: 22 unit test cases
     - Coverage (if available):
         - BE: 70.1% (lines of code)
         - FE: 24.0% (lines of code)